LizGoro90/db-tour/tutorials/sql-builder/03/README.md

   Exec()
 ```

-In the example above, using `Columns` is not mandatory, the `Values` method can
+In this case, using `Columns` is not mandatory.
+A struct can be passed to the
-also take an struct and map column-values by itself, like this:
+`Values` method so it is mapped to columns and values, as shown below:

 ```go
 book := Book{